Kaden-mpc/Increment-Extension-VSCode/README.md

 This extension provides simple commands to insert incrementing numbers into your text using multiple cursors.

+> For creating, and using multiple cursors, see the [Visual Studio Code documentation](https://code.visualstudio.com/docs/editor/codebasics#_multiple-selections-multicursor).

+## Usage

+Create multiple cursors in your text, then run one of the following commands:

+- `increment-extension.increment`

+  - Specify the starting number, increment value, and a [c printf-style format string](https://cplusplus.com/reference/cstdio/printf/).

+- `increment-extension.increment-indexed-0`
+- `increment-extension.increment-indexed-1`

+The commands will insert an incrementing number at each cursor position, in order of selection.

 ## Features

 - `increment-extension.increment` (Increment: Customizable Increment)